 Children And Other Pets

 The Toyger is a great match with kids.
 The cat will form strong bonds with the children in your household and become like a new play pal for them.
-Just be sure that early socialization takes place and boundaries are properly set on both sides--and supervise early interactions between kids and cats.
+Just be sure that early socialization takes place and boundaries are properly set on both sides–and supervise early interactions between kids and cats.

 When it comes to other household pets, the Toyger is also usually fine around other domestic animals.
 Although you’ll want to make sure you oversee early interactions when introducing the cat to your household.
 Ultimately, early socialization really pays off with this mixed breed.
 Make sure to reward your Toyger for good behavior and adhere to a proper training regimen when you bring them home to your family.

 It may be hard to find a breed-specific rescue for Toygers because they are a mixed breed.
 However, you may want to try Bengal breed-specific rescues, as they often care for mixes, too.
 You can also try shelters and rescues that cater to all types of cats, including Domestic Shorthairs, as well as your local shelter.
 Here are some nonprofit rescues you can try: